VanessaTsang888/ai-data-dashboards/ai-data-dashboards-streamlit/venv/README.md

 The objective of this personal AI development project is to learn to use AI tech with Python programming to build an AI-Powered interactive Data Dashboard Website Application to best visualise a range of different types of data.

+Digital Accessibility:

+The 'tooltip' feature on each plot within the scatter plot visulisation graph is for both accessibility and makes this graph more interactive.
+To use this feature, the user with reduced vision problem simply hover their cursor over a plot and a pop-up panel will appear for them to read the details of the plot in plain text.

 ## Requirements

 Install Python 3.12